typedb/typedb-ml/kglib/kgcn_tensorflow/examples/diagnosis/README.md

 ]
 ```

-In this way we perform relation prediction by proposing negative candidate relations (Grakn's rules help us with this).
+In this way we perform relation prediction by proposing negative candidate relations (TypeDB's rules help us with this).
 Then we train the learner to classify these negative candidates as **does not exist** and the correct relations as **does exist**.

 ## Results Output